Students in the program talk about studying management at the Extension School and the opportunities the flexible degree provides.

 Graduates credit the program’s ability to prepare them to enter or advance within their profession.
 One graduate said:

-“I left the program with infinite more confidence, with sound knowledge and a strong grasp of administration, management, and leadership.
+“I left the program with infinitely more confidence, with sound knowledge and a strong grasp of administration, management, and leadership.
 [Thanks to the] practical case-study based knowledge from several courses, I was better equipped in my professional life to handle real-life situations.”